 - Gluten-free options available

 I find it really refreshing that a large company is making the effort to seek locally produced products rather than buying in bulk and shipping the same thing to every location.
 The menu prices were not outlandish, proving that it can be done affordably.
-Check out their website for more info on their innovative approach.

 Okay, art might be too lofty a term, but I’m trying to keep with the theme here ; – ) How about artisanal?
 Yes, that fits nicely.
 Many of the ingredients used at Café Modern come from local farmers and artisans.
 Here’s the short list:

 - The ground beef for their burgers is from Burgundy Pastures.
 As the menu evolves, Dena will be incorporating other cuts of beef from Burgundy, but as of yet the burger is the only item so far.

 - Dena regularly purchases many different products from Dallas Mozzarella Company, Latte Da Dairy (featured on their menu right now) and Polan Cheese out of Austin.
 Future menus will include Deborah’s Goat Cheeses, Brazos Valley Cheese and other local products.